algooproject/nlopt4j/README.md

 Why need `-Dalgoproject.path`?
 Because Stock-analysis.jar need to read the stock history file when doint optimization, and currently need to refer to the Algo Project repo to read the file.
 You can see `algoproject.path` in Algo Project -> Constants.java for how to get algoproject.path

+> What it is the optimizer doing?

+* MainForNLOPT.class return 0 - profit
+* In nlopt, it set the minObjective, meaning trying to optmize to find the input values to get the lowerest (0-profit) output value
+  * It means to trying to get the input values results in maximum profit

 ---